whitmank/minimap/README.md

-# Mini Map — A map for your browser.
+# Mini Map — a map for your browser.

 This is a chrome extension that provides additional navigation and organizational features.